General Public Policy and Administrative Questions

 Q. Are there prerequisites?

-A. Two classes have prerequistes-PPA 555 and PPA 696.
+A. Two classes have prerequisites-PPA 555 and PPA 696.
 Contact the Department for more information.

 Q. Is there a required sequence of courses?

-A. No, but we generally recommend that you take as many of the required courses as early as possible.
+A. No, but you must take all core course prior to taking PPA 697 (Directed Research) so we recommend that you take the core courses as early as possible.

 Q. How do I decide which electives to take?